 - 1 oz.
 Triple Sec

-- 10 fresh mint leaves
+- 10 fresh mint leaves or mint sprigs

-- 1 Tbsp. sugar (brown sugar works nicely, too)
+- 1 Tbsp. sugar - brown sugar works nicely, too

-- 1/2 lime, cut into 6 wedges
+- 1/2 lime - cut into 6 wedges

-- Water (I used still, but sparkling would be lovely, too)
+- Water - I used still, but sparkling would be lovely, too

-1.Using a muddler (or the back of a wooden spoon), work the mint leaves and sugar together in the bottom of a rocks glass.
+- Using a muddler (or the back of a wooden spoon), muddle the mint leaves and sugar together in the bottom of a rocks glass.
 When you think you're done, muddle it for another 30 seconds.
-You want it really, really, muddly.
+You want it to be really muddy.

-4.Garnish with an extra lime wedge, and drink up!
+- Garnish with an extra lime wedge, and enjoy your drink!